ayoayco/citasv2/README.md

 3. Go to the cloned directory: `cd citasv2`
 4. Install dependencies: `npm i`.
 5. Angular CLI also needs to be installed globally: `npm i -g @angular/cli`

-**Required knowledge:** TypeScript, Angular, Angular CLI, Node, Leaflet, jQuery, HTTP, Bootstrap

-## Development server

-Run `ng serve` for a dev server.
+6. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+**Required knowledge:** TypeScript, Angular, Angular CLI, Node, Leaflet, jQuery, HTTP, Bootstrap

 ## Code scaffolding